SSubhnil/Vehicle-Dynamics-Toolkit/README.md

 2. About Z axis - Yaw
 3. About X axis - Roll

 This is 4 wheel model with 3 DoF(s) also applying to each tyre.
-It runs on Pacejka's 5.2 Tyre model (hence the '52').
-Please note that the user will have to fit their own 5.2 model of the tyre they wish to use, the fitting can be done in `tire_data_52` folder.
+It runs on Pacejka's Magic Formula 5.2 Tyre model (hence the '52').
+Please note that the user will have to fit their own MF 5.2 model of the tyre they wish to use, the fitting can be done in `tire_data_52` folder.
 The instructions, code and a sample FSAE TTC tyre data is available there^^.

 ![Constant Radius Test Customizable GUI](Nonlin52.PNG)